jakeheis/SwiftCLI/README.md

 }
 ```
 ### Create a ChainableCommand
 You should only create this kind of command if the command is very simple and doesn't involve a lot of execution or option-handling code.
-It has all the same capabilities as a subclass of Command does, but in can quickly become bloated and hard to understand if there is a large amount of code involved.
-The greet command shown above is a good example of when ChainableCommands are appropriate to use.
-This is also the best implementation of the "eat" command.
+It has all the same capabilities as a subclass of Command does, but it can quickly become bloated and hard to understand if there is a large amount of code involved.
 ```swift
 let greetCommand = ChainableCommand(commandName: "greet")
     .withShortDescription("Greets the given person")